krateoplatformops-blueprints/arubacloud-provider-kog/README.md

 ## Requirements

-[OASGen Provider](https://github.com/krateoplatformops/oasgen-provider) should be installed in your cluster.
+[OASGen Provider](https://github.com/krateoplatformops/oasgen-provider) should be installed in your cluster with version >= 0.7.1.

 Follow the related Helm Chart [README](https://github.com/krateoplatformops/oasgen-provider-chart) for installation instructions.
 Note that a standard installation of Krateo contains the OASGen Provider.

 ## Project structure